wisterose/Frameworks/component_framework.md

 ---

 Now that we have the folder setup, we can look into how the handler for it works.
-Note that all components should be ran on the SERVER to prevent exploitation.
+Note that all components should be run on the SERVER to prevent exploitation.

 Here is our services folder
 ![image](https://github.com/user-attachments/assets/7d68a0d7-17ed-4b50-ad9c-c113e76696d6)